 Rehab therapists are restoration specialists.
-Not only do they work to restore musculoskeletal function to patients, they also restore patients’ confidence in their movement and functional capabilities.
+Not only do they work to restore musculoskeletal function after an illness or injury, but they also restore patients’ confidence in their movement and functional capabilities.
 In most cases, therapists see patients after they’ve experienced some type of disruptive event—like an injury, an illness, or a surgical procedure.
-But that doesn’t mean therapists should exclusively use aftercare codes, as these specific ICD-10 codes apply only in very select circumstances.
+But that doesn’t mean therapists should exclusively use aftercare codes, as Z codes in ICD-10 apply only in very select circumstances.

-So, when it comes to aftercare codes, rehab therapists should keep the following advice in mind.
+So, when it comes to how to use Z codes in aftercare, rehab therapists should keep the following advice in mind.

-ICD-10 introduced the seventh character to streamline the way providers denote different encounter types—namely, those involving active treatment versus those involving subsequent care.
+ICD-10 introduced the seventh character to streamline the way providers denote different encounter types—namely, specific situations involving active treatment versus those involving subsequent care.
 However, not all ICD-10 diagnosis codes include the option to add a seventh character.
-For example, most of the codes contained in chapter 13 of the tabular list (a.k.a. the musculoskeletal chapter) do not allow for seventh characters.
+For example, most of the codes contained in chapter 13 of this resource (a.k.a. the musculoskeletal chapter) do not allow for seventh characters.
 And that makes sense considering that most of those codes represent conditions—including bone, joint, and muscle conditions that are recurrent or resulting from a healed injury—for which therapy treatment does progress in the same way it does for acute injuries.

 Codes for acute injuries (mainly found in chapter 19) and fractures, however, do allow for seventh characters.
-And when you use the seventh character “D,” you are denoting that the patient is in the healing/recovery phase of his, her, or their treatment.
-Essentially, you are indicating that the patient is receiving aftercare for the injury.
+And when you use the seventh character “D,” you are denoting that the patient is in the healing/recovery phase of their treatment.
+Essentially, you are indicating that these are situations where patients are receiving aftercare for the injury.
 Thus, you should not use aftercare codes in conjunction with injury codes, because doing so would be redundant.

 Don’t let Z codes stump you ever again.
 Pick the right codes every time with the WebPT EMR’s intelligent ICD-10 selector.